Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Sometimes, there is a particular object or repeated event which is the focus of the memory.
 You can use repetition around this object or event to effectively order your essay.
 "On Being a Real Westerner" by Tobias Wolff is a good example of using a metaphor to organize.

 Characteristics of this organization:

-- Several memories relating to one object, person or emotion.
-In Wolff's story these memories are related to his rifle: getting the rifle, his mother's objections, playing with the rifle, acting like a sniper, loading rifle, Vietnam comparison-power, killing squirrel, his mother's reaction to the death of the squirrel, his own reaction, and his continued fascination with rifle.
+- Several memories relating to one object, person, or emotion.
+In Wolff's story these memories are related to his rifle: getting the rifle, his mother's objections, playing with the rifle, acting as a sniper, loading rifle, Vietnam comparison-power, killing squirrel, his mother's reaction to the death of the squirrel, his own reaction, and his continued fascination with the rifle.